FRANC: A Lightweight Framework for High-Quality Code Generation: Related Work

-After GitHub Copilot's commercial release to users~\cite{copilot}, prior works~\cite{chen2021codex,codet5, Li2022CompetitionLevelCG} expressed their concern about security, privacy, and bias in the generated code.
+After GitHub Copilot's commercial release to users~\cite{copilot}, prior works~\cite{chen2021codex,codet5} expressed their concern about security, privacy, and bias in the generated code.
 A recent study found that GitHub Copilot can produce unsafe (vulnerable) code~\cite{pearce2021}.
-Another study by Siddiq \etal~\cite{siddiq2022empirical} observed the presence of code smells (including security smells) in code generation training sets and their leakage to the models' output.
+Claudia \etal \cite{negri2024systematic} systematically surveyed on AI models on the security of code generation and verified the same concern.
+Another study by~\cite{siddiq2022empirical} observed the presence of code smells (including security smells) in code generation training sets and their leakage to the models' output.
 Another recent work~\cite{sandoval2022security} conducted a user study to investigate the security implication of GitHub Copilot as a large language model-based code assistant.
-Rather than performing an empirical study on the quality or security issues in the code generation paradigm, our work introduces a novel framework to address quality problems by reducing how often vulnerable and low-quality code is exposed to developers from code generation models.
+Rather than performing an empirical study on the quality or security issues in the code generation paradigm, our work introduces a novel framework to address quality problems by reducing how often vulnerable and fine-tunes the model to learn and understand the reasons and issues of

 Other works have aimed to improve these code generation models' output by directly changing them.
-He and Vechev \cite{he2023large} used property-specific continuous vectors to guide program generation toward the given property without modifying the LLM's weights; specifically, they tried to generate secure source code without compromising the program's correctness.
+He and Vechev~\cite{he2023large} used property-specific continuous vectors to guide program generation toward the given property without modifying the LLM's weights; specifically, they tried to generate secure source code without compromising the program's correctness.
 However, this prior work is limited to certain CWEs and a code generation model that needs fine-tuning.
-In contrast, our work studies how to resolve quality issues without re-training or fine-tuning an LLM and is not limited to a certain quality attribute; developers can configure \franc's quality score ( \S~\ref{sec:QualityRanking}) in any way they wish to give more weight to certain quality attributes over the others.
+Ding~\etal\cite{Ding24cycle} proposes a framework to self-refine an incorrect generation according to available feedback in exploration mode.
+The paper shows that LLMs' self-refinement is ineffective at understanding the feedback and adjusting accordingly.
+The method also fine-tunes the model to learn and understand the reasons and issues of its past generation.
+In contrast, our work studies how to resolve quality issues without re-training or fine-tuning an LLM and is not limited to a certain quality attribute; developers can configure \franc's quality score (\S~\ref{sec:QualityRanking}) in any way they wish to give more weight to certain quality attributes over the others.

-Chen \etal~\cite{chen2023improving} modified these code generation models by introducing human feedback in natural language to the language model during training by using the language model's natural ability to incorporate feedback.
-When the model generates a code snippet, it will use feedback from the user to repair the snippet if it is faulty.
-Our work differs from these works because rather than changing the model itself, which would be costly, we use the original model and filter out vulnerable and low-quality code from the possible responses the model could produce.